VOLUNTEER!

 Museum Guide

-We are currently hiring part-time tour guides for the 2025 season.
+We are currently at capacity for the 2026 season.

 Seasonally, Lyndhurst Mansion hires mature adults interested in working 2-4 shifts a week.
 This seasonal position is from April through December.
 General availability seven days a week, including weekends and holidays, is required.